Australian Bureau of Statistics

-The ABS Structures are a hierarchy of regions developed for the release of particular ABS statistics.
+The ABS Structures are a hierarchy of regions developed for the release of ABS statistical information.
 Their components are described below.

-Mesh Blocks (MBs) are the smallest area geographical region.
-There are approximately 340,000 covering the whole of Australia.
-They broadly identify land use such as: residential, commercial, agriculture and parks etc. Residential and agricultural Mesh Blocks usually contain 30 to 60 households.
-Mesh Blocks are the building block for all the larger regions of the ASGS.
-Only limited Census data, total population and dwelling counts will be released at the Mesh Block level.
+Mesh Blocks (MBs) are the smallest geographical region in the ASGS.
+There are approximately 347,000 covering the whole of Australia.
+They broadly identify land use via categories such as residential, commercial, agriculture and parks etc. Mesh Blocks are very small and are the building blocks for all the larger regions of the ASGS.
+Only limited Census data (total population and dwelling counts) are released at the Mesh Block level.

-Statistical Areas Level 1 (SA1s) are the smallest region for which a wide range of Census data will be released.
-They have an average population of about 400.
-They are built from whole Mesh Blocks and there are approximately 55,000 covering the whole of Australia.
+Statistical Areas Level 1 (SA1s) have been designed as the smallest unit for the release of Census data.
+SA1s generally have a population of 200 to 800 persons, and an average population of about 400 persons.
+They are built from whole Mesh Blocks and there are approximately 55,000 SA1s covering the whole of Australia.

 Greater Capital City Statistical Areas (GCCSAs) represent the socio-economic extent of each of the eight state and territory capital cities.
-It includes the people who regularly socialise, shop or work within the city, but live in the small towns and rural areas surrounding the city.
+They include the people who regularly socialise, shop or work within the city, but live in the small towns and rural areas surrounding the city.

-Significant Urban Areas (SUAs) represent concentrations of urban development with a population of 10,000 or more using whole Statistical Areas Level 2 (SA2s).
+Significant Urban Areas (SUAs) represent concentrations of urban development with populations of 10,000 people or more using whole Statistical Areas Level 2 (SA2s).
 They do not necessarily represent a single Urban Centre, as they can represent a cluster of related Urban Centres with a core urban population over 10,000.
-They can also include related peri-urban and satellite development and the are into which the urban development is likely to expand.
+They can also include related peri-urban and satellite development and the area into which the urban development is likely to expand.

 Diagram 1 depicts the various ABS Structures, their component regions and how they interrelate.